schorschii/OCO-Server/docs/README.md

 # OCO Documentation
-This document gives an overview of the available documentation for the OCO project.
+This page gives an overview of the available documentation for the OCO project.

 ## Wording
 | Term               | Description        |